Short-term courses for exchange students (early December 2022 to end of February 2023)

 Activities ranging from dinner parties and short trips to guided tours will be organized for exchange students.

-Take a look at our practical guide for more information about travel instructions, etc.
+Take a look at the links below and and the international student guide for more information about travel instructions, etc.

 COST OF LIVING